Richie Hall

 Richie Hall (born October 4, 1960) is a defensive assistant coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played professionally as a Canadian football defensive back for nine seasons for the Calgary Stampeders and Saskatchewan Roughriders where he was a CFL All-Star in 1983 and a four-time divisional All-Star.
 He is a five-time Grey Cup champion, once as a player and four times as a defensive coordinator.
 He was formerly the head coach of the Edmonton Eskimos from 2009 to 2010.

-Early years
+Early life

 Hall was born October 4, 1960, in San Antonio, Texas.
 He was in a car accident as a child that catapulted him through the windshield of the car and nearly killed him, leaving him with permanent scars above his right eye.

 He was a star two-way American football player in high school despite his height of just 5 ft 6 in.